 - 3. If the party opponent has any opposition to the dispute as stated in the request described in paragraph no. 1 above, a written opposition on the approved form shall be timely filed or it will be considered by the Court as a refusal to participate as defined in "C" below. - 4.
 The parties will be notified by minute order whether the request has been granted or denied and, if granted, the date and time of the Pretrial Discovery Conference.
-If the Court has not issued a minute order within forty-five (45) court days after the due date of any opposition, then the request for pretrial conference shall be deemed denied with permission to file the motion expressly granted. - 5.
+If the Court has not issued a minute order within fifteen (15) court days after the due date of any opposition, then the request for pretrial conference shall be deemed denied with permission to file the motion expressly granted. - 5.
 Filing a request for a Pretrial Discovery Conference tolls the time for filing a motion to compel discovery on the disputed issues for the number of days between the filing of the request and issuance by the Court of a subsequent order pertaining to the discovery dispute.
 The Court's order will specify the number of days the time for filing a motion is tolled.
-On the condition that the request is filed within the forty-five (45) day jurisdictional limit of the California Discovery Act, and if the Court has not issued a minute order within forty-five (45) court days after the due date of any opposition, then the number of days the time for filing a motion shall be tolled will be an additional 10 court days from the date of the court's deadline to act as outlined above or from the date of the official court reopening post-COVID-19, whichever is later. - B. Where privilege is a basis for refusal to produce documents, privilege logs must be provided.
+On the condition that the request is filed within the forty-five (45) day jurisdictional limit of the California Discovery Act, if the Court has not issued a minute order within fifteen (15) court days after the due date of any opposition, then the number of days the time for filing a motion shall be tolled for a period of fifteen (15) days if the request for Pre-Trial Conference was served personally and twenty (20) days if the request for Pre-Trial Conference was served by mail. - B. Where privilege is a basis for refusal to produce documents, privilege logs must be provided.
 The privilege log must include an identification of all sending and receiving entities, as well as details of the information sufficient to apprise the opposing party of the basis for the privilege. - C. Refusal of any counsel to participate in a Pretrial Discovery Conference shall be grounds, in the discretion of the Court, for entry of an order adverse to the party represented by counsel so refusing, or adverse to counsel.
 Failure to file a written opposition to the merits underlying a request for a Conference is considered a refusal to participate.
 Where there has been no written opposition to the merits of the request filed the Court may, in its discretion, enter an order adverse to the non-responding party.
-(Effective April 5, 2020; adopted as Rule 2.1.17 effective January 1, 2013)
+(Effective July 1, 2017; adopted as Rule 2.1.17 effective January 1, 2013)